Elective Courses

 The following courses offered in the Division of the Humanities and the Division of the Social Sciences that pertain in some way to digital computing are preapproved as elective courses for the Master of Arts in Digital Studies of Language, Culture, and History, the joint BA/MA program, and the undergraduate minor.

-Students are free to inspect departmental course offerings and choose elective courses that do not appear on the list below, but they must obtain written permission from the Director of Curriculum and Instruction before enrolling in a course that is not listed here.
+Students are free to inspect departmental course offerings and choose elective courses that do not appear on the list below, but they must obtain written permission from the Associate Director of Curriculum and Instruction before enrolling in a course that is not listed here.

 • ARTV 32502, Data and Algorithm in Art